loighic/loighic.github.io/_pages/macro/pt2/unemployment_2.md

 	</div>
 </div>
 <div class="caption"><div align="left">
-<strong>Figure 5</strong>&nbsp;&nbsp;If the demand for labor decreases but the wage remains at W<sub>1</sub>, then there will be a surplus of labor (i.e., unemployment).</div>
+<strong>Figure 6</strong>&nbsp;&nbsp;If the demand for labor decreases but the wage remains at W<sub>1</sub>, then there will be a surplus of labor (i.e., unemployment).</div>
 </div>
 </div>

-Frictional and structural unemployment will contribute to this surplus of labor.
-It is also possible that people who are unemployed are not willing to work at the current equilibrium wage, say \$12 an hour, but would be willing to work at a higher wage, like \$20 per hour.
+It is possible that people who are unemployed are not willing to work at the current equilibrium wage, say \$15 an hour, but would be willing to work at a higher wage, like \$20 per hour.
 The monthly Current Population Survey would count these people as unemployed because they say they are ready and looking for work (at \$20 per hour).
 However, from an economist's perspective, these people are choosing to be unemployed.

 Probably a few people are unemployed because of unrealistic expectations about wages, but they do not represent the majority of the unemployed.
 Instead, unemployed people often have friends or acquaintances of similar skill levels who are employed, and the unemployed would be willing to work at jobs and wages similar to what those people are receiving.
 However, the employers of their friends and acquaintances do not seem to be hiring.
 In other words, these people are involuntarily unemployed.
 What causes the involuntary unemployment that is over and above frictional and structural unemployment?